SidRichardsQuantum/Variational_Quantum_Eigensolver/THEORY.md

 ---

-## Ansätz Construction:
+## Ansatz Construction:

-An ansätz defines the functional form of the trial quantum state $|\psi(\theta)⟩$.
+An ansatz defines the functional form of the trial quantum state $|\psi(\theta)⟩$.
 It determines how expressive, efficient, and trainable your VQE circuit is.
-Different ansätze trade off physical accuracy, circuit depth, and compatibility with quantum hardware.
+Different ansatze trade off physical accuracy, circuit depth, and compatibility with quantum hardware.

 #### UCCSD (Unitary Coupled Cluster Singles and Doubles)

-A chemistry-inspired ansätz derived from coupled-cluster theory.
+A chemistry-inspired ansatz derived from coupled-cluster theory.
 Includes single and double excitations applied in a unitary, Trotterized form.

 - Designed for capturing electron correlation from first principles
 - Exact for small systems like H₂ or H₃⁺ in minimal basis sets (e.g., STO-3G)
 - Used to compare excitation types (single vs. double vs. UCCSD) in **H₃⁺**

-#### $R_Y-C_Z$ Ansätz
+#### $R_Y-C_Z$ Ansatz

-A hardware-efficient ansätz composed of layers alternating single-qubit rotations and entangling gates.
+A hardware-efficient ansatz composed of layers alternating single-qubit rotations and entangling gates.

 - Uses $R_Y$ rotations followed by a chain of $C_Z$ gates
 - Tunable number of layers (depth)
 - Good expressibility for small and medium systems
 - Easier to implement on near-term hardware

-#### Minimal / One-Parameter Ansätz
+#### Minimal / One-Parameter Ansatz

-A manually constructed, problem-specific ansätz using very few parameters.
+A manually constructed, problem-specific ansatz using very few parameters.

 - Tailored for simple systems like H₂ in minimal basis
 - Uses a single $R_Y$ rotation and one entangling gate (e.g., CNOT)